 Let us start with the value that the largest wheat class, hard red winter (HRW) wheat, brings to the global market.
 With annual average production over the last five years of 22.64 million metric tons (MMT) or more than 831 million bushels, U.S. HRW accounts for more than 41 percent of the total wheat produced in the United States.

-Mills that only use one class of wheat in their grist are few and far between in the world.
-Blending classes or wheat from different origins is a standard and crucial for the mill and their customers.
+Mills that only use one class of wheat in their grist are few and far between.
+Blending classes of wheat from different origins is a standard and crucial for the mill and its customers.
 Blending adds consistent quality in mill operation and, in the resulting flour products, to the wheat foods processor.
-It helps the mill produce the most valuable flour at a lower cost and, of course, blending is needed to produce the range of flour products for specific end uses.
+It helps the mill produce the most valuable flour at a lower cost, and, of course, blending is needed to produce the range of flour products for specific end uses.

 In the end, the greatest benefit to the baker is the same as the miller: consistency when used as the sole wheat type or used in a blend to improve the baking characteristics, such as dough stability or water absorption, of local wheat or wheat from another origin.
 U.S. HRW is always available to the market and provides the most reliable foundation for the formulation of nearly any wheat-based product.

 U.S. Wheat Advantages

 As we highlight each specific class in this series, let us not forget the advantages that all U.S. wheat classes bring to the market.
 First, and perhaps the most important, is consistency in quality and supply.
 Although each new crop year brings different challenges and opportunities, U.S. wheat is always available to the global market.
 Second, U.S. wheat delivers variety.
 Wheat is a raw material manufactured into a bakery ingredient, flour.
 The flour made from each unique class of U.S. wheat brings value to the market in the unique quality characteristics to make a variety of baked goods and noodles.